pablocarreraflorez/pyspark-recommendator/README.md

-# recommendators
+# Recommendators
-Some recommendation systems developed in python
+Some recommendation systems developed in python:
+* Movielens: colaborative filtering